siemdejong/ithappens/README.md

                         Merge output.
 Defaults to --no-merge -s {front,back,both}, --side {front,back,both}
                         Side(s) to generate.
 Defaults to both.
+  -w WORKERS, --workers WORKERS
+                        Number of workers.
+  -c CHUNKS, --chunks CHUNKS
+                        Number of chunks for the workers to process.
 ```
 The input directory must be structured as follows:
 ```